Japan is finally here, and Forza Horizon 6 delivers exactly what you hoped

 What does the Japan map actually look like?

-The map is genuinely the best argument for Forza Horizon 6.
-Based on hands-on time with the early build (as reported by Traxion.gg in April 2026), the environment is far more varied than Horizon 5's Mexico, which was criticized for feeling samey across large sections.
+The map is the best argument for Forza Horizon 6.
+After hands-on time with the early build, the environment has far more variety than Horizon 5's Mexico, which was criticized for feeling samey across large sections.

 Standout areas confirmed in the preview build: